IN BRIEF

 Matthew Ball is Managing Partner of Epyllion, which operates an early-stage venture fund, as well as an advisory arm.
 He is a leading global authority on the metaverse and author of the important and influential book The Metaverse: And How It Will Revolutionize Everything.
 Ball sits down with Joe Kornik, Editor-in-Chief of VISION by Protiviti, to discuss what could go right and what could go wrong in the metaverse future.

-Click here to view the complete interview with Ball, where he talks about how the metaverse will disrupt traditional business models and legacy brands, and which sector he thinks will be most positively impacted by the metaverse in the future.
+We also conducted a longer interview with Ball, where he talks about how the metaverse will disrupt traditional business models and legacy brands, and which sector he thinks will be most positively impacted by the metaverse in the future.
+That video is no longer available but you can read the transcript below.

-Matthew Ball on how the metaverse future: What could go right; what could go wrong – Video transcript
+Matthew Ball on how the metaverse will reshape the future of everything – Video transcript

 Joe Kornik: Welcome to the VISION by Protiviti interview where we look at how current megatrends will impact global business over the next decade and beyond.
 Today, we’re talking about the metaverse future.